Emile Kellogg Boisot

 Emile Kellogg Boisot (February 26, 1859 – February 1, 1941) was President of the First Trust and Savings Bank of Chicago, Illinois.
 He was vice president of the Chicago First National Bank and director of a number of corporations.

 Early life

 Emile Kellogg Boisot was born in Dubuque, Iowa on February 26, 1859.
-He was the son of Louis Daniel Boisot (1823-1900) and Albertina Bush (1825-1889).
-He is a direct descendant of Jean-Baptiste Boisot who was a French abbot, bibliophile, and scholar.
+He was the son of Louis Daniel Boisot and Albertina Bush.
 He was educated in the public and high schools of Dubuque, Iowa.
-His brother, Louis Boisot, Jr.(1856-1933), was a successful lawyer and vice-president of the First Trust and Savings Bank of Chicago.
-Louis wrote two books, “By-laws of Private Corporations” in 1892 and “Treatise on Mechanics' Liens” in 1897.